 HOW DID THE TEMPLARS DEFEAT SALADIN

-In November 1177, Saladin the powerful Sultan of Egypt and Syria launched his first military campaign against crusaders and templars.
-With a large army of some 26,000 strong warriors or other forces.
-The next day, Saladin was able to field 20,000 soldiers.
-Guy of Lusignan, king of the Kingdom of Jerusalem, led the Franks.
-Saladin marched his Ayyubid army from Egypt into southern Palestine through the Sinai Desert.
+Saladin, Egypt’s and Syria’s powerful Sultan, launched his first military campaign against crusaders and templars in November 1177.
+With a large army (approximately 26,000 warriors) or other forces, Saladin was able to field 20,000 soldiers the next day.
+The Franks were led by Guy of Lusignan, King of the Kingdom of Jerusalem.
+Saladin led his Ayyubid army through the Sinai Desert from Egypt to southern Palestine.

-Saladin allowed their army to forage for food and looted Christian settlements.
-King Baldwin IV, who was sick.
-Roughly 350 mounted knights and several soldiers marched to Ascalon.
-On the other side, Saladin thought that Crusaders don’t attack with small forces.
-So they allowed their forces to move slowly and to loot in the villages.
+Saladin’s army was allowed to forage for food and loot Christian settlements.
+King Baldwin IV, was ill at the time.
+To Ascalon, about 350 mounted knights and a few soldiers marched.
+Saladin, on the other hand, believed that Crusaders did not attack with small forces.
+As a result, their forces were allow to move slowly and loot the villages.

-The Sultan was surprised to see the Crusaders at that point.
-His army was split between rescuing a stranded baggage train and looting the area.
-So after the long march from Egypt, the horses were tired.
+The Sultan was take aback when the Crusaders arrive.
+His army was split between rescuing a stranded baggage train and plundering the surrounding area.
+The horses were exhaust after the long march from Egypt.

-Saladin was controlling the situation but they can’t.
-Many soldiers fled the field.
-Ahmad, Taqi ad-uncle, Din’s was killed early in the battle, and the Ayyubid soldiers were disheartened by the loss of Ahmad and other high-ranking officers.
-So no one exactly knows how many soldiers return back to Egypt.
-This battle win by the crusaders that the great warrior in history and also for the Christian army.
+Saladin was in charge of the situation, but they are unable to do so.
+The battlefield saw a large number of soldiers flee.
+Early in the battle, Ahmad, Taqi’s ad-uncle, Din was kill, and the Ayyubid soldiers were discourage by the loss of Ahmad and other high-ranking officers.
+As a result, no one knows how many soldiers return to Egypt.
+This battle was win by the Crusaders, who are consider to be the greatest warriors in history, as well as the Christian army.